Closet Full of Sheep: Dyeing Lessons

 - Wool felts if you stir it in the dyepot.
 Because we were using T-shirt techniques as well as T-shirt dye, we stirred a lot.
 You can stir a T-shirt in a dyepot until your arm falls off, with no ill effects; wool yarn, not so much.
 We were lucky the skeins didn’t become a giant felted mass.
 Slubs in the yarn did get felted into permanence.
 And now I know that a little felting can be a design choice: we all know the commercial yarns that are deliberately felted for structure and texture.

-A simple knitted vest with a contrast motif and contrast edgings suited this yarn very well.
+A simple knitted vest with a contrasting motif and edgings suited this yarn very well.
 Probably I adapted an existing pattern and added the motif from a different design—without Ravelry to keep all my notes straight, a lot of these details are lost.

 Knitting with this slubby yarn taught me another lesson: A very inconsistent yarn considerably slows down my knitting speed.
 Slubs and stranded colorwork also don’t make the best combo: the cream yarn got thin just when I needed it to be thick and vice versa.